A Better Country

 Hebrews 11:13 These all died in faith, not having received the promises, but having seen them afar off, and were persuaded of them, and embraced them, and confessed that they were strangers and pilgrims on the earth.
 14 For they that say such things declare plainly that they seek a country.
 15 And truly, if they had been mindful of that country from whence they came out, they might have had opportunity to have returned.
 16 But now they desire a better country, that is, an heavenly: wherefore God is not ashamed to be called their God: for he hath prepared for them a city.

 First of all, this is referring to the fathers of the nation of Israel.
-Abraham was promised a land.
+Abraham was promised an earthly land.
 And yet, the scripture tells us that he considered himself a stranger and pilgrim here, not because he was waiting for his earthly promised land, but because he sought a better country, an heavenly country!

 Christian friend, is God ashamed of you?
 He will not disown you, but if your patriotic or nationalistic zeal overshadows your zeal for heaven, He is not pleased, at the very least.
 If you are looking to "restore" or "rescue" some nation on this earth for God you are not doing His will.
 He wants you to consider yourself a stranger and pilgrim on this earth.